 - Audit for coverage gaps to discover vulnerabilities

 After you’ve identified any security gaps, you can then use the evaluations to compare vendors and determine which solutions are best suited for your needs.
-Thanks to more visibility, you can better identify coverage overlaps, allowing you to optimise costs.
+Thanks to more visibility, you can better identify coverage overlaps, allowing you to optimize costs.

 Telling the entire cybersecurity story

-At the centre of the Trend Micro cybersecurity platform, Trend Micro Vision One™ is a security operations hub that includes extended detection and response (XDR) capabilities that go beyond other XDR solutions.
-It eliminates siloed information by correlating threat data from multiple security layers, giving you better context of the attack and a centralised view of the chain of events.
+At the center of the Trend Micro cybersecurity platform, Trend Micro Vision One™ is a security operations hub that includes extended detection and response (XDR) capabilities that go beyond other XDR solutions.
+It eliminates siloed information by correlating threat data from multiple security layers, giving you better context of the attack and a centralized view of the chain of events.
 By connecting the dots, security teams will avoid alert fatigue and be able to focus on critical attacks.